 Are there safe distancing measures on board?

-I am departing from a city approved for transit flights, and transiting through Singapore to another destination where I will be catching a connecting flight on another airline to my final destination (e.g. Sydney – Singapore – Frankfurt on Singapore Airlines, and Frankfurt – Zurich on another carrier).
+I am transiting through Singapore to another destination where I will be catching a connecting flight on another airline to my final destination (e.g. Sydney – Singapore – Frankfurt on Singapore Airlines, and Frankfurt – Zurich on another carrier).
 Is that allowed?

 Yes.
-However, customers are reminded to ensure that they meet both the transit requirements as well as the entry requirements to their final destination.
-In addition, they may be asked to show their onward ticket(s) when checking-in at their original point of departure.
+However, customers are reminded to ensure that they meet all requirements of their flight itinerary, which may include both transit and entry requirements to their final destination.
+In addition, they may be asked to show their onward ticket(s) when checking in at their original point of departure.
 Customers who do not meet these requirements or are unable to show their onward ticket(s) when asked will be denied boarding.